aws-powertools/powertools-lambda-python/docs/core/tracer.md

 ### Asynchronous and generator functions

+???+ warning
-!!! warning "Warning: We do not support asynchronous Lambda handler"
+	We do not support asynchronous Lambda handler

 You can trace asynchronous functions and generator functions (including context managers) using `capture_method`.